 The Center for Parents and Children (CPC) has seed funding to support 1-2 small pilot projects each year.
-These pilot projects are critical to our goals of increasing the use of evidence-based programs in our community and promoting research collaborations with agencies serving the Pittsburgh community, and adapting current evidence-based interventions for use with novel populations.
+These pilot projects are critical to our goals of increasing the use of evidence-based programs in our community, promoting research collaborations with agencies serving the Pittsburgh community, and adapting current evidence-based interventions for use with novel populations.
 Pilot projects can serve an important function for launching the empirical testing of new ideas, with the potential for future scaling up with local, state, and/or Federal funding, ultimately leading to change in social policy.

-The CPC is partnering with Allegheny County Department of Human Services to offer the Family Check-Up in six Family Support Centers in Allegheny County.
-This initiative is funded through a Home Visiting Expansion Grant funded by the Pennsylvania Office of Child Development and Early Learning (OCDEL).
+The CPC has been partnering with Allegheny County Department of Human Services to offer the Family Check-Up in 10 Family Centers in Allegheny County.
+This initiative has been funded since 2018 through a Home Visiting Expansion Grant funded by the Pennsylvania Office of Child Development and Early Learning (OCDEL).

-Adding the FCU service to Family Support Centers will provide an evidence-based option in family support centers that fills a gap in the service options for families.
-The FCU shares the values of Family Support, including a focus on family strengths and relationships, a commitment to nurturing natural supports within existing family and community systems, and an emphasis on promoting the healthy emotional and cognitive development of children.
-Both the FCU and Family Support aim to empower parents and support their efforts to be effective and successful in their lives as parents, individuals, and members of their communities.
+Adding the Family Check-Up (FCU) service to Family Centers has provided an evidence-based option to fill a gap in service options for families.
+The FCU shares the values of Family Centers, including a focus on family strengths and relationships, a commitment to nurturing natural supports within existing family and community systems, and an emphasis on promoting the healthy emotional and cognitive development of children.
+Both the FCU and Family Centers aim to empower parents and support their efforts to be effective and successful in their lives as parents, individuals, and members of their communities.

-The FCU will be offered at the following Family Support Centers:
+The FCU has been offered at the following Family Centers:

 Children’s Hospital of Pittsburgh Family Care Connections